portworx/px-docs/portworx-on-aws-asg.md

 These steps shows you how you can quickly and easily deploy Portworx on [**AWS Auto Scaling**](https://aws.amazon.com/autoscaling/)

+# Stateless Autoscaling
+When your Portworx instances do not have any local storage, they are called `head-only` or `storageless` nodes.
+They still participate in the PX cluster and can provide volumes to any client container on that node.
+However, they strictly consume storage from other stateful PX instances.

+Automatically scaling these PX instances up or down do not require any special care, since they do not have any local storage.
+They can join and leave the cluster without any manual intervention or administrative action.

+# Stateful Autoscaling
-Since Portworx instances are stateful, extra care must be taken when using `Auto Scaling`.
+Since these Portworx instances are stateful, extra care must be taken when using `Auto Scaling`.
 As instances get allocated, new EBS volumes may need to be allocated.
 Similarly as instances as scaled down, care must be taken so that the EBS volumes are not deleted.

-This document explains specific functionality that Portworx provides to easily integrate your auto scaling environment with your PX cluster and optimally manage stateful applications across a variable number of nodes in the cluster.
+This section explains specific functionality that Portworx provides to easily integrate your auto scaling environment with your PX cluster and optimally manage stateful applications across a variable number of nodes in the cluster.

 ## Configure the Auto Scaling Group
 Use [this](http://docs.aws.amazon.com/autoscaling/latest/userguide/GettingStartedTutorial.html) tutorial to set up an auto scaling group.